deresamad/BrightCart/README.md

  The USA leads in volume and performance (45% CR), but Canada (38% CR) and the UK (35% CR) show sufficient conversion quality to justify tailored, localized investment to boost volume.

-F. User Segmentation (Chart 6: New vs. Returning)
+F. User Segmentation (New vs. Returning)

  Returning Users convert at 55% (2.75x higher) compared to New Users at 20%.
 Customer retention is the most profitable growth lever.